bilo1967/rebooth/README.md

 ## What is ReBooth and how it works

 ReBooth (which stands for _Remote Booth_) is a [WebRTC](https://webrtc.org/) based platform for conference interpreter training.
-The system connects a teacher and a small group of students (up to 7/8 depending on the hardware quality and the teacher's bandwidth, expecially upstream).
+The system connects a instructor and a small group of students (up to 7/8 depending on the hardware quality and the instructor's bandwidth, expecially upstream).

 ReBooth WebRTC connections are peer-to-peer and not peer-to-server (no SFU/MCU).
-There's a single audio/video webrtc connection between the teacher and each student (the connection topology is star shaped).
-The teacher can communicate one-way to the whole class (class call) or individually talk with each student (intercom).
-Students can communicate each other only via chat, with text messages transparently routed by the teacher using the webrtc data channel.
+There's a single audio/video WebRTC connection between the instructor and each student (the connection topology is star shaped).
+The instructor can communicate one-way with the whole class (class call) or individually talk with each student (intercom).
+Students can communicate each other only via chat, with text messages transparently routed by the instructor using the WebRTC data channel.
 Audio and binary files, on the other hand, are exchanged using a web server.

 To reduce the risk of compromising student activity, ReBooth:
-1) Sends the entire audio file to the student's browser before the teacher starts the session or exam.
+1) Sends the entire audio file to the student's browser before the instructor starts the session or exam.
 This allows the student to listen to the audio file in its original audio quality, without being affected by any connection problems or drops.
-2) Records the student's audio with two separate procedures: on the one hand, it records the audio streaming the teacher receives on their computer and, on the other, it records the student's audio locally on their computer and then sends this audio to the server where ReBooth is hosted.
+2) Records the student's audio with two separate procedures: on the one hand, it records the audio streaming the instructor receives on their computer and, on the other, it records the student's audio locally on their computer and then sends this audio to the server where ReBooth is hosted.
-3) Students can save their recordings and eventually send them to the teacher by other means.
+3) Students can save their recordings and eventually send them to the instructor by other means.

 ## Prerequisites

 - A working [PeerJS server](https://github.com/peers/peerjs-server).
 - One or more STUN servers; you may use a free existing one or setup your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
-- One or more TURN servers; you may buy access to an existing one or setup your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
+- One or more TURN servers; you may buy access to an existing one or set up your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
 You may try without a TURN server but users behind a symmetrical NAT won't be able to use ReBooth.
 - A web server supporting PHP (≥ 5.5), HTTPS and URL rewriting to host your ReBooth installation.
 Here I refer to Apache but any other modern web server should be fine.
 - A writeable directory on this server to store recordings and temporary data.
 - A SMTP server (to send invitations).
 - A PHP authentication script to restrict access only to users allowed by your organization: you'll likely have to write your own.

 The PeerJS server setting is mandatory.
 The PeerJS server is used to keep track of active connections.
 It generates very low network traffic and workload for your server.
-The authors of PeerJS offer free access to their one, but many people use it and you may find it busy.
+The authors of PeerJS offer free access to theirs, but many people use it and you may find it busy.
 You may have to set up your own ([https://github.com/peers/peerjs-server](https://github.com/peers/peerjs-server)).

 STUN, TURN (and ICE) are a set of IETF standard protocols for negotiating traversing NATs when establishing peer-to-peer communication sessions.
 WebRTC and other VoIP stacks implement support for ICE to improve the reliability of IP communications.
 The PeerJS library used by ReBooth makes it's ICE (Interactive Connectivity Establishment) implementation by coordinating STUN and TURN to make a connection between hosts.
 A host uses Session Traversal Utilities for NAT (STUN) to discover its public IP address when it is located behind a NAT/Firewall.
 When this host wants to receive an incoming connection from another party, it provides this public IP address as a possible location where it can receive a connection.
 If the NAT/Firewall still won't allow the two hosts to connect directly, they make a connection to a server implementing Traversal Using Relay around NAT (TURN), which will relay media between the two parties.

-A STUN server may be enough for testing purposes but you'll definitely need also a TURN server in a production environment.
+A STUN server may be enough for testing purposes but you'll definitely also need a TURN server in a production environment.

 You can find plenty of free STUN servers.
 Google provides at least a dozen for free and a few of them are already configured in `config.js` (see below).
 A TURN server, on the other hand, may have a heavy bandwidth impact on your infrastructure.
 You may find a free one but it will likely have strong bandwidth restrictions, making it a non viable solution.
 You need either a commercial TURN service or to set up your own.
 [CoTURN](https://github.com/coturn/coturn) is an excellent open source TURN (and STUN) implementation, available on most linux distributions.